Criminal Defense in South Carolina

 When you are charged with a theft crime, the burden of proof is upon the prosecution to show you committed the crime.
 The jury must believe beyond a reasonable doubt that you committed the crime.
 Otherwise, you should be acquitted.

-Our trial attorneys know how to construct the right criminal defense strategy.
+Our personal injury attorneys know how to construct the right criminal defense strategy.
 After reviewing your case, we’ll determine how to proceed, whether that means maintaining your innocence, pursuing lesser charges, or building another defense.
-We know how to find the right resolution for your case.
+We know how to find the right resolution for criminal defense cases.

 Frequently Asked Questions